mabonmoon/web-dev-hw/project-2/readme.md

 # Kimberly Pierson

-B.) Briefly recap your experience learning HTML.
-What was old, new, interesting, or difficult to learn?

-B.) It hurt, to say the least.
+B.) Learning html hurts, to say the least.
 I forgot about combining my div id and classes, so at first there was a lot of unnecessary redundancy.
 I am a little worried about the 'cleanliness' of my code.
 If possible, feedback on that would be wonderful.

 C.) I can't wait for CSS!!!!
 I am all about the styling, and hoping to move away from the retro feel of these first few projects into some clean and spiffy design once I learn how to do it!